Updated in February, 2022

 All-round hunting use:

 I think Meopta Meostar R2 2-12×50 is the way to go here.

-The best is probably Swarovski Z5i 2.4-12×50.
+The best of the general purpose SFP hunting designs is probably Swarovski Z5i 2.4-12×50, although Leica Amplus 3-18×44 looked good (since I have not yet done a thorough test on it, I can’t really recommend it).
 I think once you get to this price range, you should insist on illumination and when Swarovski added illumination to their Z5 line, they immediately got onto my list.
 It has always been an excellent scope optomechanically.
 Honorable mention to Leupold VX-6HD 3-18×44 that I really liked and Meopta Mestar R2 1.7-10×42 an 2-12×50.